Joy-less/RemReplicate/README.md

 - Automatically spawns/despawns entities from the server to the clients.
 - Automatically replicates record properties from the owner to other peers.
 - You can set the owner of an individual property.
-- Records are designed to be storable in document databases like [LiteDB](https://github.com/mbdavid/LiteDB).
+- Records are designed to be storable in databases like [SQLiteSharp](https://github.com/Joy-less/SQLiteSharp) and [LiteDB](https://github.com/mbdavid/LiteDB).

 ## Dependencies